mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 Before you can use the OneWire Temperature Sensor, you will need to find the specific address assigned to it.
 Each sensor has a unique address so that multiple sensors can be used at the same time.

-[Download](https://github.com/movingplaid/Mayfly_OneWireAddress/blob/master/Mayfly_OneWireAddress.ino) the code for the OneWire Device Address discovery.
+[Download](https://github.com/movingplaid/Mayfly_OneWireAddress) the code for the OneWire Device Address discovery and open it in the Arduino IDE.
+Don't forget to place the file in a folder with the same name as mentioned at the start of this section.

 The following libraries are requires to compile this code: